 LinkedIn boasts many professional TEFL/TESOL groups that you can join.
 Some examples include groups dedicated to helping teachers find teaching jobs, certification alumni groups, and groups for ESL educators looking to share resources with one another.
 These professional groups connect you to other teachers, schools, and institutions and offer an additional space to look for professional development opportunities.

 Follow groups and organizations

-You can also follow Bridge on LinkedIn as well as other groups and organizations, to stay up to date with their latest news.
+You can also follow Bridge on LinkedIn, as well as other groups and organizations, to stay up to date with the latest news.
 Follow job placement organizations or schools that you’d love to work for so that you’re among the first to see any new job postings they advertise.